 I love cooking on our woodburning Homewood stove, tending the vegetable garden, and enjoying the constant challenges that go hand in hand with a small block.
 In the first six months, we survived two ‘one hundred year’ storms.
 The barn creaked and shook and groaned, but outlasted the onslaught.
 Those were exciting, nerve wracking days and nights of gale force winds, rain so loud on the tin roof that we couldn’t hear ourselves shout, rescuing animals and anxiously watching to see if the barn roof would lift off.

 In our second year I began writing Where Lions Roar at Night, a family read-aloud book telling all the fun and adventures we had in our first year of living in the barn.
 The second book in The Barn Chronicles, Where Arrows Fly, was published in 2010, and the third, Where the Crickets Sing was published in May 2012.
-I am currently writing the fourth book in the series.
+The last book in the series, Where the River Rises was published in 2014.
 For more information on the series please check out The Barn Chronicles page.

 In 2002, Chris gave me an enrollment into a four year comprehensive writing course for my birthday present.
 It was my best presie ever!
 I loved the course, and writing quickly became a passion.
 It took perseverance and lots of discouraging moments before I finally had my first story accepted for publication in Guide Magazine.
 After that initial acceptance it seemed to became easier and easier.